apeschel/knife-dependency-tree/README.md

 Caveats
 -------
-Does not properly prase the cookbook versions in the environment.
+Does not properly parse the cookbook versions in the environment.
 Assumes that cookbook is pinned to the version listed there with `=`.
 Any operators such as `>` `~>` may not be handled correctly.